ray-chunkit-chung/gan/README.md

 # GAN

-This repository plays around with GAN and its (maybe over 1000?) variations.
+This repository plays around with GAN and its variations.

 # Table of files